 As we've already noted, the FSCS limit applies to savings per person, per registered financial institution, not per account.

-This means that if someone holds a number of accounts with the same bank, as hinted at above the guarantee will be spread across all of those accounts.
+This means that if someone holds a number of accounts with the same bank, the guarantee will be spread across all of those accounts.

-"Per registered financial institution" means that banks with different names and brands but that have the same parent company, or share a banking licence, count as the same financial institution.
+"Per registered financial institution" means that banks with different names and brands but that have the same parent company and share a banking licence, count as the same financial institution.

 If a saver has £60,000 in a Halifax account and £60,000 at the Bank of Scotland, that's £120,000 saved in one PRA registered institution - more than is covered by the FSCS guarantee.

-The saver would be fine, however, if they moved one account to, say, The Co-operative Bank.
+The saver would be fine, however, if they moved one account to, say, NatWest.
 Each account would be protected in full as the two banks have separate licences.

 For this reason, it's always worth checking which financial institutions all of our accounts fall under and if any of them coincide, especially if the bank or building society has recently bought out another company.